Stay connected:  

 ABOUT

-Sheriff Construction Ltd is amongst the leading suppliers of brickwork services and installers of specialist flat-roofing and waterproofing systems.
+Sheriff Construction Ltd is one of the leading installers of specialist flat-roofing and waterproofing systems with our sister company, Sheriff Brickwork Ltd, specicalising in brickwork services.

 Based in Luton, Bedfordshire, we work with many of the major building contractors, delivering a service that combines the highest quality of work, full compliance with industry regulations, strict adherence to schedule and excellent value for money.